devleaks/golfleague/common/docs/guide/intro.md

 -------

 Competitions are played by golfer who can apply for access to the application.
-Once their application has been approved, golfer can
+Once their application has been approved by a league manager, golfers can

   - View calendar of competitions,
   - Register to participate to competitions, or to events such as dinners,